woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/index.rst

 Syntax
 ------

-The following is the basic syntax of a feature style.
-Note that the contents of the block are not all expanded here.
+The following is the basic syntax common to all symbolizers.
+Note that the contents of the block are not all expanded here and that each kind of symbolizer provides additional syntax.

 ::